All Episodes

 She's led the party in the House for 16 years, has been a divisive figure that has jeopardized Democratic gains in swing districts.

-Look, nobody in the media, well, there's a reason why the media is not and has not talked about the election results.
+Well, there's a reason why the media is not and has not talked about the election results.

 Because by almost every measure for them, what they had predicted, what they fought for, what they hoped for never materialized.

-And that, of course, the major massive blue wave.
+And that, of course, the major, massive blue wave.

-And the guy that beat them again, well, we the people you the people.
+And the guy that beat them again, well, we, you, the people, you went out and voted.

-Listen, you it's always in our hands.
+Listen, it's always in our hands.

 All right, I would prefer to win it all.